todkap/istio-index-conf2018/README.md

 Minikube is available for download and installation instructions are located [here](https://kubernetes.io/docs/tasks/tools/install-minikube/).
 Minikube provides a simple and easy to use developer environment for learning about Kubernetes.

 ### IBM Cloud Private
 IBM provides a Community Edition of their Kubernetes runtime free for development purposes and includes most of the same feature functions as their production version, Enterprise Edition, with the one exception being High Availabilty.
-To install, IBM Cloud Private, please refer to the [Installation Guide for 2.1.0](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_2.1.0/installing/install_containers_CE.html)
+To install IBM Cloud Private, please refer to the [Installation Guide for 2.1.0](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_2.1.0/installing/install_containers_CE.html)

 ## Istio Index Conference 2018 Application
-To get started, clone the repo ```git clone git@github.com:todkap/istio-index-conf2018.git```
+To get started with the code, clone the repo ```git clone git@github.com:todkap/istio-index-conf2018.git```

 ### Kubernetes Setup
 - **Minikube:** Prior to deploying to Minikube, Minikube first needs to be started.
 In the root directory of this project, there is a script ```createMinikubeEnv.sh``` that tears down the previous Minikube environment and initializes a new environment with the appropriate Kubernetes context.